wazerstar/service-list-builder/README.md

   service-list-builder --config lists.ini
   ```

 - The scripts will be built in the **build** folder.
-[NSudo](https://github.com/M2Team/NSudo) is required to run the scripts with ``Enable All Privileges`` option enabled to prevent errors when writing to registry and renaming files
+[NSudo](https://github.com/M2Team/NSudo) is required to run the scripts with ``Enable All Privileges`` option enabled to prevent errors when writing to registry and renaming files.
+It is included in the release

 <!-- ## Example